-Businesses typically use a virtual data room whenever critical and sensitive information needs to be shared with external customers or partners in a secure and easily accessible environment.
-Virtual data rooms are typically used to facilitate the due diligence process during M&A transactions or for licensing or partnering deals, but they are also used across industries for a variety of applications, including:
+Businesses typically use a virtual data room whenever private, sensitive information needs to be shared among a project team, outside experts, and external customers or partners in a secure and easily accessible environment.
+For example, virtual data rooms are used in finance, to facilitate the due diligence process during M&A transactions, and for licensing or partnering deals.
+VDRs are also used across industries for a variety of applications, including:

 - Loan Disposition